-- 1. Recognize the events that trigger their Critical Inner Voice - 2.
-Recognize the specific outside criticisms that support their Critical Inner Voice - 3.
-Become aware of times they may be projecting their self-attacks onto other people - 4.
-Notice changes in their mood
+- 1. Recognize the positive or negative events that trigger their Critical Inner Voice. - 2.
+Recognize the specific outside criticisms that support their Critical Inner Voice. - 3.
+Become aware of times they may be projecting their self-attacks onto other people. - 4.
+Notice changes in their mood.